-His projects include offshore oil/gas facilities, two of which were the largest of their kind at the time of their construction and were completed on schedule and on budget despite the high risk of cost and time overruns, said Wayne L. Kelley, managing director of RSK UK Limited, a global management consulting firm in the oil and gas exploration industry.
+His projects, which include an offshore oil production platform and oil loading terminal, which at the time of their construction were the largest of their kind, were completed on schedule and on budget despite the high risk of cost and time overruns, said Wayne L. Kelley, managing director of RSK UK Limited, a global management consulting firm in the oil and gas exploration industry.

 Because so many wells were on fire, industry experts predicted that it would take five years to complete the dangerous task, but the fires were extinguished in just eight months.

 He then helped lead an effort to rebuild Kuwait’s oil producing infrastructure, and in just two years the nation exceeded its prewar oil output.